Contents

 After the initial scaffolding of entity type classes and a DbContext class based on the database schema, there will come a time when you need to include maintenance for a new database table.

 If you were to run the scaffolding code above, and just append the new table name, then any changes you have previously made to the DbContext file will be overwritten.
-(Having the project in source control before attempting this stage will greatly help you out here, enabling you to recover from accidental overwrites.)

 The technique I use is to scaffold the DbContext for the new table/entity into a temporary file, and then extract the model builder and place it in the “real” file.